up

 Licensing and Regulation

-• Issue annual rental license to condominiums, single-family homes, multi-family units and accessory dwelling units to ensure rental properties comply with County regulations and requirements.
+- Issue annual rental license to condominiums, single-family homes, multi-family units, accessory dwelling units, and short-term residential rentals to ensure rental properties comply with County regulations and requirements.

-• Conduct an annual rental housing survey to collect housing data related to area rents, vacancies, turnover, utilities, and amenities to inform decision-makers about the County's rental market conditions.
+- Conduct an annual Single-family and Multi-family Rental Housing Survey to collect housing data related to area rents, vacancies, turnover, utilities, and amenities to inform decision-makers about the County's rental market conditions.

 Landlord-Tenant Mediation

-• Ensure fair and equitable relations between landlords and tenants by proactively communicating their legal rights and responsibilities through educational resources and publications, enforcing pertinent regulations and County codes, conducting investigations and mediating complaints and avoid disputes between landlords and tenants.
+- Ensure fair and equitable relations between landlords and tenants by proactively communicating their legal rights and responsibilities through educational resources and publications, enforcing pertinent regulations and County codes, conducting investigations and mediating complaints.

-• Facilitate a complaint process where landlords and tenants can file complaints and have access to mediations and a hearing with the Commission on Landlord Tenant and Affairs (COLTA), as an alternative to the judicial process in District Court.
+- Facilitate a complaint process where landlords and tenants can file complaints and have access to mediations and present complaints to the Commission on Landlord Tenant and Affairs (COLTA), as an alternative to the judicial process in District Court.

-• Provide annual voluntary rent guidelines per County Code to help both public agencies and the real estate industry correlate inflationary pressures to rent increase in the Washington D.C.
+- Calculate and publish the annual voluntary rent guidelines per County Code to help both public agencies and the real estate industry correlate inflationary pressures to rent increases in the Washington D.C.
 Metropolitan Region.

 Common Ownership Communities (COC)